dodona-edu/universal-judge/README.md

   -t TESTSUITE, --testsuite TESTSUITE
                         Path to a test suite
-  -f, --full            If the output should be shown in full (default: false) -p PROGRAMMING_LANGUAGE, --programming_language PROGRAMMING_LANGUAGE
+  -f, --full            If the output should be shown in full (default: false) -v, --verbose         If the judge should be verbose in its output (default: false) -d, --debug           If the judge should be outputing the debug messages (default: false) -p PROGRAMMING_LANGUAGE, --programming_language PROGRAMMING_LANGUAGE
                         The programming language to use